 The test card which is sent to the newborn screening center of the Center for Pediatric and Adolescent Medicine at the University Hospital Heidelberg (Zentrum für Kinder- und Jugendmedizin, Universitätsklinikum Heidelberg) contains information on your child.
 In addition to the name (important for the correct assignment of the examination results) we need the date of birth and pregnancy week in order to assess the laboratory results correctly.
 We also ask for your name, address and telephone number on the test card.
 We need these data to notify you immediately if your child requires urgent medical treatment (this happens only in very few cases).
 The personal data of your child and your data on the test card will be stored in the laboratory information system of the Heidelberg newborn screening center.
 The data are retained for 10 years, in accordance with the regulations for medical reports in Germany.
-Only staff of the newborn screening center will have access to these data when necessary.
+Only staff of the new-born screening center will have access to these data when necessary.
 The data will be deleted after ten years.
-Your data, your child's data, and collected blood samples will not be used for anything other than the specified purposes, and will not be disclosed to unauthorized third parties.
+Your data, your child's data, and collected blood samples will not be disclosed to unauthorized third parties.